KeeganCalkins/CS-33211/Assignment1/README.md

 The producer and consumer will iterate 10 times in this case.
 Once the 10th occurrence takes place you will CTRL + C to stop the processes.

 You can see that the maximum number of items I allowed to be produced before consumption is 2.
 This is shown by producing until variable itemCount reaches 2 which signifies that there is the maximum number of items stored.
-This tells the consumer that they are able to consume as either element 0 or 1 is full.
+This tells the consumer that they are able to consume as either element 0 or 1 of the shared memory buffer is full.

 ```
 [3] 341359